 For a glimpse into mining history, hike Mayflower Gulch near Copper Mountain.
 From March to September, this trail offers a moderate journey through wilderness with snow or wildflowers depending on the season.
-To see the Boston Mining Company ruins, venture 2 miles up the mountain and reach over 1,400 feet.
+To see Boston Mining Company ruins, venture 2 miles up the mountain and reach over 1,400 feet.
 The entire trail measures about 6 miles and ranks as a favorite for photo ops and natural beauty.

 Hallelujah Nature Trail: Moderate

 Hallelujah Nature Trail offers a moderate 2.3-mile hike with an elevation gain of 1,350 feet.
-On the loop, enjoy forest views and nearby rolling mountains.
-For a shorter trip, ride the American Eagle lift, which ascends to over 11,300 feet.
-From there, follow signs that lead to the Hallelujah bowl, then hike back down the road.
+On the loop, enjoy forest views and rolling mountains.
+For a shorter trip, ride American Eagle lift, which ascends to over 11,300 feet.
+From there, follow signs that lead to Hallelujah bowl, then hike back down the road.

-Hikers will find this trail most used in June until September.
+Hikers find this trail most used in June until September.
 Once the snow falls, this spot is popular among downhill and cross-country skiers.